Architecture by César Manrique in Lanzarote

 The unique development of Lanzarote is frequently associated with the local artist César Manrique, and particularly with his active intervention from the 60’s and until his death, in 1992.
 Manrique was a visionary, able to anticipate the hidden potential of the island.
 The artist would compare Lanzarote to Cinderella, with a uniqueness above her sisters -the other destinations in the archipelago-.

-Manrique’s intervention, and in particular through the Art Centres that the artist created in Lanzarote, has meant an urban and territorial acupuncture that has transformed the island.
+Manrique‘s intervention, and in particular through the architecture that the artist created in Lanzarote with the Art Centres, has meant an urban and territorial acupuncture that has transformed the island.
 Its influence has reached hundreds of thousands of inhabitants and more than fifty million tourists.

 In addition to analysing all these elements in detail, the book César Manrique, territorial acupuncture in Lanzarote provides a contemporary vision of the artist’s architectural work, supporting the analysis in the unpublished testimonies of prestigious contemporary architects such as Alvaro Siza, Jacques Herzog, Frei Otto or Fernando Menis.